-And martial murnurs, from below, Proclaimed the approaching southern foe.
-Through the dark wood, in mingled tone, Were Border-pipes and bugles blown; The coursers' neighing he could ken, And measured tread of marching men; While broke at times the solemn hum, The Almayn's sullen kettle drum; And banners tall, of crimson sheen, Above the copse appear; And, glistening through the hawthorns green, Shine helm, and shield, and seer.
+Soon on the hill's steep verge he stood, That looks o'er Branksome's towers and wood; And martial murmurs, from below, Proclaimed the approaching southern foe.
+Through the dark wood, in mingled tone, Were border-pipes and bugles blown; The coursers neighing he could ken, And measured tread of marching men; While broke at times the solemn hum, The Almayn's sullen kettle-drum; And banners tall, of crimson sheen, Above the copse appear;

+And, glistening through the hawthorns green, Shine helm, and shield, and spear.

-Light forayers first, to view the ground, Spurred their fleet coursers loosely round; Behind, in close array, and fast,
+Light forayers first, to view the ground, Spurred their fleet coursers loosely round ;

+Behind, in close array and fast,

-The Kendal archers, all in green, Obedient to the bugle blast, Advancing from the wood are seen.
+The Kendale archers, all in green, Obedient to the bugle-blast,

+Advancing from the wood, were seen.

-To back and guard the archer band, Lord Dacre's bill-men were at hand : A hardy race, on Irthing bred, With kirtles white, and crosses red, Arrayed beneath the banner tall, That streamed o'er Acre's conquered wall ; And minstrels, as they marched in order, Played, "Noble Lord Dacre, he dwells on the Border."
+To back and guard the archer band, Lord Dacre's bill-men were at hand; A hardy race, on Irthing bred, With kirtles white, and crosses red, Arrayed beneath the banner tall, That streamed o'er Acre's conquered wall; And minstrels, as they marched in order, Played " Noble Lord Dacre, he dwells on the Border."

-Behind the English bill and bow, The mercenaries, firm and slow, Moved on to fight, in dark array, By Conrad led of Wolfenstein, Who brought the band from distant Rhine, And sold their blood for foreign pay.
-The camp their home, their law the sword, They knew no country, owned no lord:
+Behind the English bill and bow, The mercenaries, firm and slow,

+Moved on to fight, in dark array, By Conrad led of Wolfenstein, Who brought the band from distant Rhine,

-They were not armed like England's sons, But bore the levin-darting guns;
+And sold their blood for foreign pay.
+The camp their home, their law the sword, They knew no country, owned no lord; They were not armed like England's sons, But bore the levin-darting guns;

-Buff-coats, all frounced and 'broidered o'er, And morsing-horns and searfs they wore; Each better knee was bared, to aid The warriors in the escalade; All, as they marched, in rugged tongue, Songs of Teutonic feuds they sung.
+Buff-coats, all frounced and 'broidered o'er, And morsing-horns \ and scarfs they wore; Each better knee was bared, to aid The warriors in the escalade; All, as they marched, in rugged tongue, Songs of Teutonick feuds they sung.

-But louder still the clamour grew, And louder still the minstrels blew, When from beneath the greenwood tree, Rode forth Lord Howard's chivalry ; His men at arms, with glaive and spear, Brought up the battle's glittering rear.
-There many a youthful knight, full keen To gain his spurs, in arms was seen ; With farour in his crest, or glove, Memorial of his ladye-love.
-So rode they forth in fair array, Till full their lengthened lines display ; Then called a halt, and made a stand, And cried, "St. George, for merry England ! "---
+But louder still the clamour grew, And louder still the minstrels blew, When, from beneath the greenwood tree, Rode forth Lord Howard's chivalry; His men at arms, with glaive and spear, Brought up the battle's glittering rear.
+There many a youthful knight, full keen To gain his spurs, in arms was seen; With favour in his crest, or glove, Memorial of his Ladye-love.
+So rode they forth in fair array, Till full their lengthened lines display;